 9.9.2 To meet the legal requirements placed on us, any Neighbourhood Plan that is not yet made must be able to show that it will not have a negative impact on the protected sites in the Arun Valley.
 Without considering Water Neutrality, any neighbourhood plan that reaches this late stage in the process would not meet the Basic Conditions.
-It should be noted further modifications made and agreed to Strategic Policy 9 in the HDLP as a result of the Local Plan Examination will be considered as the primary policy and should be considered as such when addressing issues relating to Water Neutrality, It follows: All development within the Cowfold Neighbourhood Plan area will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-Cowfold Neighbourhood Plan is fully supportive in the implementation of water neutrality policies which are in alignment with the Horsham District Local Plan (2023-2024) in order to protect the Arun Valley SAC/RAMSAR.
+It follows: All development within the Cowfold Neighbourhood Plan area will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
+Cowfold Neighbourhood Plan is fully supportive in the implementation of water neutrality policies.
+All proposals should look to be compliant with Policy 17: Water Neutrality.